AsianWeek: Arts and Entertainment

 The Arts and Entertainment section included "Asian Eats", "AskQ" and "The Yin-Yang with Lisa Lee".

-Asian Eats column provided an inside look at the Bay Area's Asian American cuisine.
-Formerly known as "Picky Eater" the column covers price, environment, customer service, cleanliness, menu selection, and taste of the Bay Area's most popular restaurants.AsianWeek's AskQ was an advice column to reflect everyday life in Asian Pacific America.
+Asian Eats column provided an inside look at the Bay Area's East Asian American cuisine.
+Formerly known as "Picky Eater" the column covered price, environment, customer service, cleanliness, menu selection and taste of the Bay Area's most popular restaurants.AsianWeek's AskQ was an advice column to reflect every-day life in Asian Pacific America.
 It included readers’ questions and solicited queries.
-Q is a 30-something urban male who is "happily partnered—a manager by profession, a writer by desire", according to the column.
+Q is a tricenarian urban male who is "happily partnered—a manager by profession, a writer by desire", according to the column.

-The "Yin-Yang" column was authored by Lisa Lee, an AsianWeek columnist.= who offered "a provocative look into the arts and entertainment industry.
+The "Yin-Yang" column was authored by Lisa Lee, an AsianWeek columnist who offered "a provocative look into the arts and entertainment industry.
 The Yin-yang Blog brings you up to date with Asian-American celebrity news, gossip and more."

-Community EventsAsianWeek newspaper is also involved in a wide array of community activities.
-Committed to promoting and participating in events that celebrate the diversity the Asian-American community, the publication plays an active role in sponsoring and hosting community events, spreading health awareness on Hepatitis B, and promoting cross-cultural and interracial cooperation with major outdoor events in San Francisco, including the Castro Street Fair, Chinatown Autumn Moon Festival Street Fair, Haight-Ashbury Street Fair and Nihonmachi Street Fair.
-AsianWeek is also on the planning committee for the Asian Heritage Street Celebration, Northern California Cherry Blossom Festival, and Pistahan Filipino Parade and Festival.